garden-io/garden/docs/guides/running-service-in-local-mode.md

 * **Local service** - a locally deployed and running application which is supposed to replace a target Garden service configured in _local mode_.

+## Development status

+This feature is still **experimental**.
+We're still working on some open tasks to improve the feature stability and usability.
+It means that:

+* some **incompatible changes can be made** until the first non-experimental release
+* there are some functional limitations, see the **Current limitations** section below

 ## Introduction

 By configuring a Garden service in _local mode_, one can replace a target Kubernetes workload in a k8s cluster with a